 This is a recipe that will remain in my side dish repertoire.
 In my version, I omitted the bacon and, after tasting it, added about two extra teaspoons of lemon juice.

-With some crusty bread and a green salad, this made for a wonderful winter meal.
+With some crusty no-knead bread and a green salad, this made for a wonderful winter meal.
 The flavors were outstanding.
 Although I love bacon, I used six slices to see if it was enough.
 I was very happy with the result—it added the perfect amount of smoky flavor and crunch to the dish.
 I really loved how it was easy to coordinate the components of this dish into a weeknight meal.

 When I make this again, I’ll use at least double the amount of lemon juice—the lemon seems to bring out the flavor of the mushrooms, I also found that I didn’t need to use much salt and pepper.
 If you have any leftovers, this is a great salad served at room temperature.